awslabs/graphstorm/docs/source/index.rst

 To help users use these APIs, GraphStorm also released a set of Jupyter notebooks at :ref:`GraphStorm API Programming Example Notebooks<programming-examples>`.
 By running these notebooks, users can explore some APIs, learn how to use APIs to reproduce CLIs pipelines, and then customize GraphStorm components for specific requirements.

 Users can find the comprehensive descriptions of these GraphStorm APIs in the :ref:`API Reference<api-reference>` documentations.
-For unrelease APIs, we encourage users to read their source code.
+For unreleased APIs, we encourage users to read their source code.
 If users want to have more APIs formally released, please raise issues at the `GraphStorm GitHub Repository <https://github.com/awslabs/graphstorm/issues>`_.

 Practical and Advanced Guides
 ------------------------------